dougbutner/gold/README.md

 > Note: All sell orders with a price of less than .00000001 WAX / GOLD are put into the [liquidity pool](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=WAX-eosio.token)

+# How is this raising money for permaculture? 🤔🌳
+GOLD was released to the public very cheaply, that is, below the minimum spot trading price of 0.00000001 WAX / GOLD.
+While this didn't help us raise initial funds, it did create a DeFi game that anyone could play for a few pennies.
+Currently, the gaialovefund account has 36 billion GOLD that was donated back, and the plan is to create a win-win-win economy using GOLD and SILVER and eventually cash out this GOLD slowly starting at the price of .00001, giving us over 100k USD to put towards permaculture.
+We kind of messed up selling GOLD so cheaply, but we also made an opportunity for more people to benefit in an amazing way.

+# Can SILVER be sold to raise money for permaculture too? 🤔🌳
+With SILVER, we have another ratio (the SILVER Radio) to honor, and the original plan was to offer SILVER similarly to GOLD on the market using this new ratio.
+With the failure of GOLD to raise more than 200 USD, we have decided to keep SILVER as a LP rewards token and decide later if/when there will be a public sale of SILVER.
+If there is a sale, it will be announced on our Telegram first.

 # LEGAL AGREEMENT 📜
 Purchasing GOLD does not legally qualify as a donation, and is not tax-deductable.
 No promise or expectation of returns for GOLD holders.
 Participants assume all risk for voluntarily participating in this mathematical experiment by interacting with project tokens.